jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Compliance enforcement**: the application of sanctions or consequences for failing to follow policy, training, best practices, or regulations
 - 1.9.6 Privacy policy requirements
   - Personally identifiable information (PII) about employees, partners, contractors, customers and others should be stored in a secure way, accessible only to those who require the information to perform their jobs
   - Orgs should maintain a documented privacy policy outlining the type of data covered by the policy and who the policy applies to
   - Employees and contractors should be required to read and agree to the privacy policy upon hire and on a regular basis thereafter (such as annually)

 ## [1.10](#110-understand-and-apply-risk-management-concepts-osg-9-chpt-2) Understand and apply risk management concepts (OSG-9 Chpt 2)

 - 1.10.1 Privacy policy requirements
   - **Risk Management**: process of identifying factors that could damage or disclose data, evaluating those factors in light of data value and countermeasure cost, and implementing cost-effective solutions for mitigating or reducing risk
-  - **Threats**: any potential occurrence that many cause an undersirable or unwanted outome for a specific asset; they can be intentional or accidental; loosely think of a threat as a weapon that could cause harm to a target
+  - **Threats**: any potential occurrence that many cause an undesirable or unwanted outcome for a specific asset; they can be intentional or accidental; loosely think of a threat as a weapon that could cause harm to a target
-  - **Vulnerability**: the weakness in an asset, or weakness (or absense) of a safeguard or countermeasure; a flaw, limitation, error, frailty, or susceptibility to harm
+  - **Vulnerability**: the weakness in an asset, or weakness (or absence) of a safeguard or countermeasure; a flaw, limitation, error, frailty, or susceptibility to harm
   - Threats and vulnerabilities are related: a threat is possible when a vulnerability is present
     - Threats exploit vulnerabilities, which results in exposure
     - Exposure is risk, and risk is mitigated by safeguards
     - Safeguards protect assets that are endangered by threats
     - **Threat Agent/Actors**: intentionally exploit vulnerabilities
-    - **Threat Events**: accidential occurrences and intentinoal exploitations of vulnerabilities
+    - **Threat Events**: accidental occurrences and intentional exploitations of vulnerabilities
     - **Threat Vectors**: (AKA attack vector) is the path or means by which an attack or attacker can gain access to a target in order to cause harm
     - **Exposure**: being susceptible to asset loss because of a threat; the potential for harm to occur
     - **Exposure Factor (EF)**: derived from this concept; an element of quantitative risk analysis that represents the percentage of loss that an org would experience if a specific asset were violated by a realized risk
     - **Single Loss Expectancy (SLE)**: an element of quantitative risk analysis that represents the cost associated with a single realized risk against a specific asset; SLE = asset value (AV) * exposure factor (EF); a metric that represents the magnitude of loss or impact that a threat could have on a system or data, quantified as a percentage of loss that a realized threat would have on a specific asset; e.g. an EF of 0.2 (or 20%) for a specific threat would indicate that a realization of that threat would result in a loss of 20% of the asset’s value
-    - **Annualized rate of occurrence (ARO)**: an element of quantitative risk analysis that represent the expected frequency with which a specific threat or risk will occur within a single year
+    - **Annualized rate of occurrence (ARO)**: an element of quantitative risk analysis that represents the expected frequency with which a specific threat or risk will occur within a single year
-    - **Annualized loss expectancy (ALE)**: an element of quantitative risk analysis that represent the possible yearly cost of all instances of a specific realized threat against a specific asset; ALE = SLE * ARO
+    - **Annualized loss expectancy (ALE)**: an element of quantitative risk analysis that represents the possible yearly cost of all instances of a specific realized threat against a specific asset; ALE = SLE * ARO
     - **Safeguard evaluation**: ALE for an asset if a safeguard is implemented; ALE before safeguard - ALE with safeguard - annual cost of safeguard, or (ALE1 - ALE2) - ACS
-    - **Risk**: the possiblity or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result; the > the potential harm, the > the risk
+    - **Risk**: the possibility or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result; the > the potential harm, the > the risk
 - 1.10.1 Risk assessment/analysis
   - **Risk Assessment**: used to identify the risks and set criticality priorities, and then risk response is used to determine the best defense for each identified risk
   - Risk is threat with a vulnerability
   - Risk = threat * vulnerability (or probability of harm multiplied by severity of harm)
   - Addressing either the threat or threat agent or vulnerability directly results in a reduction of risk (known as threat mitigation)
-  - All IT systems have risk; all orgs have risk; there is no way to elminiate 100% of all risks
+  - All IT systems have risk; all orgs have risk; there is no way to eliminate 100% of all risks
     - Instead upper management must decide which risks are acceptable, and which are not; there are two primary risk-assessment methodologies:
       - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations
-      - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions; qualitative risk analys is based more on scenarios than calculations, and threats are ranked to evaluate risks, costs, and effects
+      - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions; qualitative risk analysis is based more on scenarios than calculations, and threats are ranked to evaluate risks, costs, and effects
     - Most orgs employ a hybrid of both risk assessment methodologies
     - The goal of risk assessment is to identify risks (based on asset-threat parings) and rank them in order of criticality